bingson/WinGolems/Readme.md

 ### i.
 Keyboard Shortcuts <a name="ks"></a>

-Note: Under WinGolems, the Windows key functions as a modifier key and will not bring up the start menu when pressed alone.
+Note: Under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
 The start menu can be accessed with `ctrl + esc`, `win + left click`, or `ctrl + win + enter`

 <details><summary>&nbsp;ℹ️&nbsp;<b> (A) Quick Start </b></summary><p>